longvv/unscramble_game/docs-site/docs/developer-guide.md

 # Developer Guide

-This developer guide provides instructions for developers who want to extend or modify the Word Scramble Game.
+This developer guide provides instructions for developers who want to extend or modify the English 4 Kids app.

 ## Getting Started